 will perform a water intrusion inspection for signs of water damage with hand-held moisture

-Multi-Family Buildings – A multi-family home is a single building that’s set up to accommodate
+Multi-Family Building Inspections – A multi-family home is a single building that’s set up to accommodate

 more than one family living separately.
 That can range from a duplex, which has two dwellings